Maggie, our featured feline - read more at the foot of the page

 Dr Salter's Daydream

-Already on this site you will find accounts of two of London's best-known historical cats,
+Elsewhere on the site are accounts of two of London's best-known historical cats,

 Samuel Johnson's Hodge and Dick Whittington's (fictional) cat.